puzzle/ansible-training/slides/ansible-techlab/puzzle-demo.md

 - in playbook
 - group_vars and host_vars
 - default/vars file of role (see later...)
-- starts with letter or number
+- starts with letter or underscore
 <!-- .slide: class="master-content" > -->

 ***